cofoeducistudent/tam-ms1-c/README.md

 Therefore, Black Eagle Films have asked for the site to:
 1. Have a nice clean fresh and simple look with a colour scheme that fits the material.
 They will supply images.
 2. They wish to show picture stills and/or  promotional material for the film to entice the audience.
-3. They also wish to show a movie trailer to help entice the audience, wheting their appetite.
+3. They also wish to show a movie trailer to help entice the audience, whetting their appetite.
 4. Provide an ability to offer the user more off-line information (Like a press-kit)
-5. Finally  they wish to collect basic contact details from users for future promotional and marketing endeavours.
+5. Finally, they wish to collect basic contact details from users for future promotional and marketing endeavours.

-#### Advanced potential features
+#### Advanced 'potential' features
 **Black Eagle Films have indicated that in the future, there is a chance that they would wish the website to be capable of sending messages back to their fans utilising the contact details gathered.
 However, they have agreed that this feature will fall under a different release**.

 ---

 #### **Project purpose**
-**The purpose of this project then, is to create an initial web  prescence in the form of a basic static website for the soon to be released feature film 'THE ATTACHMENT' from Black Eagle Films.**
+**The purpose of this project then is to create an initial web presence in the form of a basic static website for the soon to be released feature film 'THE ATTACHMENT' from Black Eagle Films.**

-**Black Eagle Films will be the owner of the site after deployment, and I will be refer to them in this document as BEF for simplicity.**.
+**Black Eagle Films will be the owner of the site after deployment, and I will be referring to them in this document as BEF for simplicity.**.

 BEF have said that they require five things from the initial site release.
-* One is an aesthetic.
+* One is aesthetic.
 * The other four are features.
 * BEF also anticipate **( but not green-lit )** another feature for the future.